johnath/beep/PACKAGING.md

     make
     make DESTDIR=/path/to/package-root install

+If you want to replace the compiler flags, run `make` like e.g.

+    make CFLAGS_gcc="-O -gstabs,foo" CFLAGS_clang=""

+You can also keep `beep`'s default flags and just add your own with `CFLAGS`.
+The same principle applies for `CPPFLAGS`, `LDFLAGS`, and `LIBS`.

+If the system you are building on has both `gcc` and `clang`, the `beep` buildsystem will compile with both by default and choose the first one from its COMPILERS make variable, which you can override from the command line.

+    make COMPILERS="clang gcc"

+Or you can specifically disable one of the compilers to only build one
+variant:

+    make COMPILER_gcc=no

 If you need to set any of the `*dir` variables like `mandir` on the `make` command line, please set them both for the build step (`make`) and the install step (`make install`).
 For example, you might want to